brianfrankcooper/YCSB/jdbc/README.md

 db.passwd=admin
 ```

-Be sure to use your driver class, a valid jdbc connection string, and credentials to your database.
+Be sure to use your driver class, a valid JDBC connection string, and credentials to your database.

-You can add these to your workload configuration or a seperate properties file and specify it with ```-P``` or you can add the properties individually to your ycsb command with ```-p```.
+You can add these to your workload configuration or a separate properties file and specify it with ```-P``` or you can add the properties individually to your ycsb command with ```-p```.

 ### 5. Add your JDBC Driver to the classpath
 There are several ways to do this, but a couple easy methods are to put a copy of your Driver jar in ```YCSB_HOME/jdbc-binding/lib/``` or just specify the path to your Driver jar with ```-cp``` in your ycsb command.